 A History of St. Alphonsus Parish

-In the same year, the parish built a convent for the sisters who were teaching in the school.
-Sisters lived in this convent until the middle of the 90’s.
-Likewise, the parish built a rectory early on and several priests lived there until 2002.
-In 2018 the old rectory was torn down to the foundation and rebuilt as the new Parish House.
-The Parish House now provides apartment style living space for 3 priests, a guest apartment, and houses the Greendale Food Pantry and the Parish Benefit Auction work room.
+The School Sisters of St. Francis came to St. Alphonsus in 1949 to begin their work staffing the new parish school.
+In 1950 the first stage of the school building was completed and occupied, with the second phase completed eight years later.
+In the same year, the parish built a convent for the sisters who were teaching in the school, where they lived until the middle of the 90’s.
+Likewise, the parish built a rectory–several priests lived there until 2002.
+In 2018 the old rectory was torn down to the foundation and rebuilt as the new Parish House; the Parish House now provides apartment style living space for 3 priests, a guest apartment, and houses the Greendale Food Pantry and the Parish Benefit Auction work room.

 In the 1980’s plans were developed to build a new worship space which could better serve the needs of the growing community.
 The first Mass in the new church was celebrated on December 15, 1985.

 For the first 30 years of the school, the principal of the Day School was always a religious sister.
 In 1979 the school hired its first lay principal.
 St. Alphonsus School has grown, changed and thrived over the years–as of June 2019, the day school has approximately 340 students from 3K-8th grade, full time specialists in Physical Education, Music, Art, Spanish, and a full-time Director of Teaching and Learning.
 In addition, in 2019 the Christian Formation program has over 485 students including about 150 children in sacramental preparation for their First Communion/Reconciliation or Confirmation.